The Beginner Hiker’s Guide To Day Hiking And Walking Gear

 Take a good, detailed map with your route marked on it – waterproof maps mean you can mark your route and wipe it off when you’re done

 A compass should always be with you, but especially in open terrain – make sure you know the basics at least.
-There are lots of online tutorials suitable for beginner hikers, especially if you don’t want to go on a course at this stage.
+There are lots of online tutorials (including Ordnance Survey) suitable for beginner hikers, especially if you don’t want to go on a course at this stage.
 Practice in familiar territory.

 Extra Phone Battery